 Some experts argue the merits of exactly that, according to Tigar.
 "Apart from the obvious reasons professionals look forward to this time of year, some experts rave about a shorter week year-round, saying that it not only fosters productivity but can bolster a positive work ethic," she says.

 But will your boss go for it?
 Probably not at first.
-But with the right strategy, you might be able to make your case.
+With the right strategy, however, you might be able to make your case.
 Start, Tigar advises, by making a data-based argument.

-"Much like illustrating your merit for a salary bump or standing up for a title change when you've dutifully earned it, providing research and options for your employer makes it much more likely they'll drink your Fridays-off Kool-Aid," she says.
-"First and foremost, any studies around productivity that highlight short stints of focus are a smart place to begin.
-[Consider, for instance] the example of recent research, which found employees only remain on task three out of eight hours per day, making the argument for a four-day week or abbreviated hours on Friday a no-brainer.
-Moving from a 40-hour Monday-Friday schedule to a 32-hour Monday-Thursday routine might feel off-balanced at first, but if you can demonstrate the reduced week would extend attention spans and deliver more quality work, you might have a case."
+"Much like illustrating your merit for a salary bump ... when you've dutifully earned it, providing research and options for your employer makes it much more likely they'll drink your Fridays-off Kool-Aid," she says.
+"First and foremost, any studies around productivity that highlight short stints of focus are a smart place to begin."

 Of course, the best data is experience.
-Your best strategy, therefore, could be proposing an experiment, which would allow your superiors to witness firsthand the likely benefits, including increased employee recruitment, retention and satisfaction.
+Your best strategy, therefore, could be proposing an experiment that would allow your superiors to witness firsthand the likely benefits, including increased employee recruitment, retention and satisfaction.

 "It's unlikely your boss will instantly agree to let all employees sign off on Thursday year-round," Tigar says.
 "But as the saying goes, place the pudding in front of him or her, and serve a scoop to all."More Tips:https://www.fastcompany.com/90234233/how-to-convince-your-boss-to-give-you-year-round-summer-fridaysQuestions, Comments, Suggestions?Contact Successful Meetings Editor in Chief Vincent Alonzo with your "How To" ideas.